-AS ORDINARY BUSINESS:

-1. To receive the Audited Financial Statements for the financial year ended 31 December 2021 together with the Reports of the Directors and Auditors thereon.

-Please refer to Explanatory Note 1

-2. To approve the payment of Directors' fees and other benefits payable of up to RM210,000.00 for the financial year ending 31 December 2022
+As Ordinary Business

+1. To receive the Audited Financial Statements for the financial year ended 31 December 2022 together with the Reports of the Directors and Auditors thereon.
+Please refer to Explanatory Note 1 2.
+To approve the payment of Directors' fees and other benefits payable of up to RM210,000.00 for the financial year ending 31 December 2023.
+Ordinary Resolution 1 (Please refer to Explanatory Note 2) 3.
+To re-elect Mr Tan Vei Teck, who retires by rotation in accordance with Clause 97.1 of the Company's Constitution and who being eligible, has offered himself for re-election.
+Ordinary Resolution 2 (Please refer to Explanatory Note 3) 4.
+To re-elect Madam Koh Huey Min, who retires by rotation in accordance with Clause 104 of the Company's Constitution and who being eligible, have offered herself for re-election.
+Ordinary Resolution 3 (Please refer to Explanatory Note 4) 5.
+To re-appoint Messrs.
+Kreston John & Gan as auditors of the Company and to authorise the Directors to fix their remuneration.
+Ordinary Resolution 4 (Please refer to Explanatory Note 5) As S pecial Business То сс onsider and if thought fit, to pass the following Resolutions: -

-Ordinary Resolution 1 (Please refer to Explanatory Note 2)
+Ordinary Resolution 5

-To re-elect the following Director, who retires by rotation in accordance with Clause 97 of the Company's Constitution and who being eligible, has offered himself for re-election: Ordinary Resolution 2 (Please refer to Explanatory Note 3)

-- (a) Koon Hoi Chun. - To re-elect the following Directors, who retire by rotation in accordance with Clause 104 of the Company's Constitution and who being eligible, have offered themselves for re-election:

-(Please refer to Explanatory Note 4)
+Explanatory Note 6)